KyleKing/AgaroseMeltingProject/3_Experiments/6_Chemical-Activation/README.md

 # Chemical Activation

 I did a pretty wide literature review and settled on two approaches.
 The first was a formaldehyde sensor, which I liked the simplicity, but when heated the reaction progresses so it just blackens and any optical improvement is obscured.
 The second approach using a hydrazide was far more effective.
 I made a proof of concept demonstration using bulk beads (~1 mm diameter).
-All videos are hosted on [Dropbox](https://www.dropbox.com/sh/26z5iqn5fn9qsed/AAA62LBK2Unh6xyBEQ7XUGk5a?dl=0) and on the Mantis post under `6_Chemical-Activation`.

-## Agarose Formaldehyde Sensor
+## Agarose Formaldehyde Sensor (Tollens Reagent)

 <p align="center">
   <img width="450" height=auto src="1_Formaledhyde-Sensor/concdependence.jpg">